ChampyTech/useful-checklists/CONTRIBUTING.md

 ## 🛠️ Technical Guidelines

-- Only one checklist per file.
+- Only one checklist per file
-- Avoid duplicates.
+- Avoid duplicates
-- Keep descriptions short and to the point.
+- Keep descriptions short and to the point
-- Don’t create new folders unless needed.
+- Don’t create new folders unless needed
 - Don't add spaces to the file or folder name: use underscores instead!
 - Add a "Return to the main file" link
 - Add the new checklist in the main [README.md](README.md) file